dimicoding/ClayCafe/README.md

 Navbar adapted from: https://demit-sb.herokuapp.com/ /* When the user scrolls down, hide the navbar.
 When the user scrolls up, show the navbar */

+Cohort facilitator's Kay Welfare project: https://chirpy-chooks.herokuapp.com/ , helped me to structurize the manual testing in a more complete way.